 Rotation in Obstetrics & Gynaecology as a GP Trainee

 Obstetrics and Gynaecology is a common hospital rotation for GP trainees.
 In fact, during my placement, the number of GP trainees far outnumbered gynaecology trainees!
-This placement provides you ample opportunities to complete your Workplace Based Assessments.
+This placement provides you with ample opportunities to complete your Workplace Based Assessments.

 Things to learn as a GP trainee